rng-guy/NFSMWBartender/README.txt

 Regarding UNCATEGORISED FEATURES ("BartenderSettings\Basic\Others.ini"):

- • Deleting this file disables the fix for getting busted while the "EVADE" bar fills.
+ • Deleting this file also disables the fix for getting busted while the "EVADE" bar fills.